 I have been working with GetResponse and ActiveCampaign for years now.
 I always like ActiveCampaign because of its simplicity.
 ActiveCampaign’s interface is very similar to Mailchimp, so it will be easier for you to get used to it if you have been using it before.

 ActiveCampaign has a clean and simple design.
-I like the colour scheme; everything is straightforward to understand and find your way around.
+I like the color scheme; everything is straightforward to understand and find your way around.
 I love how you can add custom CSS on each page or section (a feature that Getresponse lacks).

 Another thing that stands out in Activecampaign’s design is the filled icons/pictures in different options pages/boxes.